What Can I Do about My Bad Teeth?

 When to Say "The Heck with It!" and Get Dentures

 If you're fortunate to be born with strong teeth that are resistant to decay, consider yourself lucky indeed.
 And if you don't even need braces, and your teeth are movie-star white, then you're darn near as good as nobility.
 But if you're like me and millions of other poor working class schmucks and have average teeth at best, be ready for a lifetime of trouble, pain and expense.
 Maybe you ought to do yourself a big favor right now and get them all yanked.
 Better yet, to save money, do the job yourself.
-Get some pain-killers, a pair of pliers, listen to a little AC/DC . . .
+Get some pain-killers, a pair of pliers, listen to a little AC/DC . . . and go for it.
 At any rate, whatever you do, I'm pulling for you!

 © 2008 Kelley